Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 Pekin ducks are possibly the most popular breed of ducklings to raise in the United States.
 They’re the white ducks you see everywhere.

-Indian Runners Ducks
+Indian Runner Ducks

-Indian Runners are excellent ducklings to raise, and are highly prized for their wonderful pale green and white eggs.
-Runners are foragers, and great layers.
+Indian Runners are excellent ducklings to raise and are highly prized for their wonderful pale green and white eggs.
+Runners are foragers and great layers.
 They can lay around 180-200 eggs per year.

 Runners generally are not suitable to raise for meat because the males top out at 5 pounds or so.
 Their value lies more in their eggs.

-Khaki Campbells Ducks
+Khaki Campbell Ducks

 We have a few of these on our farm, and they lay nice white eggs regularly.
 They’re also very pretty!